Welcome to today's edition of the Rush 24-7 podcast.

 That's why the Tea Party came.

-It's why it was came into existence.
+It's why it came into existence.

-So now our premise that Obama's a huge spender has been accepted, and they are now trying to defend it.
+So now our premise that Obama's a huge spender has been accepted and they are now trying to defend it.

 So there is a huge opportunity.

-Because the story, as I say, if you if you take a look at budgets and spending, and then attach all the spending in 2009 to George W. Bush.
+There's plenty in this to be ticked off about because the story, as I say, if you take a look at budgets and spending and then attach all the spending in 2009 to George W. Bush, by the way, not all the TARP money was spent.

-The TARP money was allocated by Bush, but a lot of the TARP money was discretionary, and Obama, I think, what's the number?
+The TARP money was allocated by Bush, but a lot of the TARP money was discretionary.

 $300 billion of the $700 billion was authorized by Obama, not Bush.

-You have $140 billion for porculus too.
+You have $140 billion for Porculus 2.

 So $780, $140, we're at $920.